doomlab/LAB2/README.md

 - `norms_*.csv/bib`: The search term "norms" only on journal websites.

 Websites and journals currently used:

 - EBSCO host for PSYCInfo
 - PLoS One
 - Behavior Research Methods
-- Language Resources and Evaluation
+- Language Resources and Evaluation (Computers in the Humanities)

 Second, run the data creation script:

 - `data_creation.Rmd`: This file creates the data for examination in the project.
 Run this file to update to the newest datasets.

-edited files
-- doi check
-- name check
+Please note, you do have to manually update the list of duplicate titles, but the script provides a note on the possible options to examine.

+The `output_data` folder will contain:

+- `flagged_titles.csv`: A file created by the script for you to check to help determine duplicate titles not caught by the data cleaning
+- `exclude_titles.csv`: A file you update to exclude those titles that are truly duplicates
+- `completed_clean_data.csv`: The finalized data from this dataset with new abstracts.

 ## Data folder